michelelacorte/FlickLauncher/README.md

 * Possibility to change grid size.
 * Possibility to change number of icon in dock.
 * Added circular icon in launcher.
+* Possibility to change color of folder.
+* Added Gesture.

 **v0**
 * Initial commit.